Alcaro/GitBSLR/README.txt

       Git-attempted operation (which indicates a host-specific or malicious repository, or a GitBSLR bug).
 - GITBSLR_FOLLOW (currently unimplemented)
     A colon-separated list of paths (absolute, or relative to the repo root).
-Any listed symlink will be inlined, even if it points to inside the repository (links pointing outside will always be followed).
+    'path/link' or 'path/link/' will cause 'path/link' to be inlined.
+If it's not a symlink, or not in the repo, the entry will be silently ignored.
+    'path/link/*' will cause every symlink under path/link/ to be inlined.
+Paths are relative to the actual filesystem, not how Git sees it; if path/link/ itself is a symlink, it has no children, and this entry won't do anything.
+    Nonexistent files, non-symlinks, absolute paths not included in the repo, and other strange input, is silently ignored.
     If the path starts with !, it causes the non-inlining of a symlink listed earlier.
-The paths should be in order from least to most specific; the last match applies.
+The last match applies, so paths should probably be in order from least to most specific.
     Note that symlinks that (after inlining) point to one of their parent directories will remain as symlinks, to avoid infinite loops.